miketabb33/michaels-articles/articles/oauth.md

 [Link](https://www.udemy.com/course/oauth-2-simplified/)

 ## Section 1: Welcome
-- OAuth - is about accessing APIs, like a hotel room key
+- OAuth - Its main responsibility is to provide a token used for accessing APIs.
+Think of this hotel room key scenario, the key gives access to your room, pool, and business center.
+However, it does not give access to the conference room or offices, additional privileges are required.
-- Open ID - is about providing user identity, an extension of OAuth
+- Open ID - Its main responsibility is to provide the users identity, an extension of OAuth.

-OAuth lives in its own server
+The OAuth and Open ID services typically live in their own server called the Authorization Server, separate from Resource Servers.

 ## Section 2: API Security Concepts